MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 * `sharepointSite.domain`: Set to the domain of a distinct, unique SharePoint site domain for the private channel

 If your page makes use of any of these values, the value of `channel.membershipType` field must be `Private` to determine if your page is loaded in a private channel and can respond appropriately.

-> [!NOTE]
->`teamSiteUrl` also works well for standard channels.
+`teamSiteUrl` also works well for standard channels.
 If your page makes use of any of these values, the value of `channelType` field must be `Shared` to determine if your page is loaded in a shared channel and can respond appropriately.

 ## Get context in shared channels